 Make sure you measure all the way down from the hook, not from the bobber!
 After all, it’s the hook that represents the end of your line, right?

-And if you wanted to fish in 20 feet deep water, then you would simply have to move the stop about 20 feet up your line (again, make that a couple of inches shorter, if you are fishing close to the bottom).
-That’s really all you have to do to be able to reach that depth!
+If you wanted to fish in 20-foot-deep water, you would simply have to move the stop about 20 feet up your line (again, make that a couple of inches shorter if you are fishing close to the bottom).
+That’s really all you have to do to reach that depth!

 What Baits Should You Use With a Slip Bobber?

-You can fish baits such as bread, worms, maggots, or leeches, as well as live or dead baitfish (minnows or shiners).
+You can fish baits such as bread, worms, maggots, or leeches, as well as live or dead baitfish (minnows/shiners).
 Just make sure you adjust the size of your hook accordingly.

 What makes the slip bobber really versatile is its ability to also be fished with lures!
 Most commonly, fishermen use lighter jigs beneath their slip bobber, as well as smaller crankbaits.